mwansich/astro-blog/README.md

 ### tags/
 The tags folder contains an index page that shows an index of all tags used in the blog collection and a \[tag\].astro file that generates static paths and pages for all tags, each containing all posts with that tag.

+### rss.xml.js
+This file creates an RSS feed at ``site/rss.xml``.
+It uses [sanitize-html](https://www.npmjs.com/package/sanitize-html) and [markdown-it](https://github.com/markdown-it/markdown-it) to render the markdown body of the .md files as html with astros rss helper.

 ## Pictures
 Images can be stored in the ``/public`` folder but Astro also is able to process and optimize images stored in the ``src``folder with the built-in ``<Image />`` component.
 Since i wanted to use images from the ``src/img`` folder in my blog posts i had to implement the image helper according to the [docs](https://docs.astro.build/en/guides/images/#images-in-content-collections).
 The used pictures are analogue photographies i took myself btw.